Guesthouses in the Mühlviertel in Austria

 In conclusion

-For dessert there is a choice of chocolate mousse with chocolate dumplings and fruit sorbet or poppy seed noodles with a scoop of vanilla ice cream, as with grandma.
-Everything homemade, of course.
-A liqueur from the Hirschbach gourmet distillers also tastes good with it.
-Rupert Wiesinger distills liqueurs from own types of fruit.
-The selection is so large that we don't even know what to try: the small snack, the sunset fruit liqueur, the sloe, raspberry or dirndl liqueur?
-Or would you prefer a whiskey, gin or herb grain?
+For dessert, you can choose between chocolate mousse with chocolate dumplings and fruit sorbet or poppy seed noodles like grandma used to make with a scoop of vanilla ice cream.
+Everything is homemade, of course.
+A liqueur from Hirschbacher Genussbrenner also tastes great with it.
+Rupert Wiesinger distills liqueurs from his own fruit varieties.
+The selection is so large that we don't even know what to try: the little sweet treat, the sunset fruit liqueur, the sloe, raspberry or Dirndl liqueur?
+Or would you prefer a whisky, gin or herbal grain?

 Herbalist Dunzinger